FORT WORTH DWI ATTORNEYS

 At Barnett Howard & Williams PLLC, we have substantial experience in driving while intoxicated (DWI) cases.
 Our Fort Worth DWI attorneys are also former DWI prosecutors and legal instructors to police academies.
 In other words, we have firsthand knowledge of police tactics and prosecutor techniques.
 This allows us to strategically challenge the evidence and aggressively defend you at every stage of the judicial process, from negotiation to trial.

 Tarrant County DWI cases can be won at trial.
-The field sobriety tests administered by police officers are not completely reliable, especially when combined with factors such as an uneven pavement and weather restrictions.
+The field sobriety tests administered by police officers are not completely reliable, especially when combined with factors such as fatigue and other alternative explanations to intoxication.
 Furthermore, police do not always administer the tests correctly per the manual.
 There may also be issues with breath or blood test results.

 Do not plead guilty to a DWI charge.
-Let our Fort Worth criminal defense attorneys review the police dash camera video and the police report to see if there are areas that should be challenged.
-Our Fort Worth DWI Attorneys can beat a DWI charge in Tarrant County.
+Let our Fort Worth criminal defense attorneys review the police video footage and the police report to see if there are areas that should be challenged.
+Our Fort Worth DWI specialists can beat a DWI charge in Tarrant County.